Preparing to relocate to Denmark

 • Registered partners or cohabiting partners

-Documents to register in Denmark
+When you register in Denmark

 • Birth certificates for accompanying children

-• Divorce certificate/death certificate (widow(er))
+• Divorce certificate/death certificate (if relevant)

-• Documentation for changes of name
+• Documentation for changes of name (if relevant)

 Read more about registration upon arrival

-Documents to drive in Denmark
+If you want to drive in Denmark

-If you wish to drive in Denmark and hold a non-EU/EEA driving licence, you need to exchange your current licence for a Danish one within 180 days.
-To exchange your driving licence, you must bring your current driving licence on which the date of issue of the driving licence must be stated.
+If you want to drive in Denmark and hold a non-EU/EEA driving licence, you need to exchange your current licence for a Danish one within 180 days of arriving in the country.
+Your current license must display the date of issue.
+If it does not, you must bring documentation from the country in which the licence was issued stating when this licence was first issued.

 Read more about private insurance on our on-arrival page